 9. Use a Smart DNS service

-All the VPNs on this list offer Smart DNS (ExpressVPN calls it MediaStreamer).
-However, be aware that these services are usually limited to just a few countries – usually the US and the UK.
-You will have to use a regular VPN server for a larger selection of Netflix libraries.
+All the VPNs on my list offer Smart DNS (ExpressVPN calls it MediaStreamer).
+However, these services are usually limited to just a few countries, like the US and the UK.
+If you’re outside of those countries, you’ll have to use a regular local server to avoid breaking copyright laws while streaming Netflix.

 11. Use mobile data